 Darcie spends her free time going down research rabbit holes and occasionally writing down what she finds.

 There has never been proof of time travel, but that hasn’t stopped multiple people from attempting to provide it.
-Some of those attempts have been spread throughout the Internet and been fairly convincing, but are still either provable hoaxes or at least impossible to actually confirm.
-The following are several stories of alleged proof of time travel that have been debunked — at least for the most part.
+Some of those attempts have been spread throughout the Internet and were fairly convincing, though still either provable hoaxes or at least impossible to actually confirm.
+The following are several stories of alleged proof of time travel that have been debunked—at least for the most part.

 The Time-Traveling Hipster